riebeekn/experiments-in-meteor-blog/_drafts/meteor-client-integration-testing-with-velocity-and-jasmine-part-2.md

 });
 {% endhighlight %}

 OK, a decent amount of changes.
 First off we've wrapped our existing tests in a new `for all users` describe block.
 Notice that we've also removed the test that checks for the new task field as the field should only show up for logged in users.
+The tests within `for all users` test for items that... you guessed it should appear for all users regardless of whether they are logged in or not.

+Next is the `for logged in users` describe block for tests specific to logged in users.

-Next we have our `for logged in users` tests.
-We have a `before` block which logs in our test user, notice the different syntax that needs to be used when interacting with the API of a debug package, we need to prepend the call with 'Package.<package name>', instead of just calling `TestUser.login`.
+First off we have a `before` block which logs in our test user, notice the different syntax that needs to be used when interacting with the API of a debug package, we need to prepend the call with 'Package.<package name>', instead of just calling `TestUser.login` so the call becomes `Package.testing.TestUser.login();`.

-Our actual "logged in" tests just check that a logged in link exists and that the new task input is available.
+Our "logged in" tests check that a logged in link exists consisting of the user's name and that the new task input is available.

 Conversely the `for logged out users` tests contain a call to `logout` in the `before` block and then check for a login link and that the new task field does not show up.

-We have 3 tests failing.
+With these changes we have 3 tests failing.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-9-fail-1.png" class="img-responsive" />

-The test that checks for the new task field is going to pass as that field currently appears regardless of whether the user is logged in or not.
+The test that checks for the presence of the new task field is going to pass as that field currently always appears as we have yet to hook up the logic to hide it for logged out users.

 ######Implementation